 It is important to remember that for each credit hour students spend in class, they will study independently (homework, research) for three or four hours.
 For example, in a 3 credit hour course, students will study a total of 12-15 hours every week.

 Students go to school to earn a degree.
-Undergraduate students try to earn an Associate Degree or a Bachelor's Degree.
+Undergraduate students try to earn a Bachelor's Degree.
 Graduate students try to earn a Master's Degree or Doctoral Degree.

 After students earn a Master's Degree , students who want to earn a PhD must take more coursework, take a comprehensive exam, do original research, and write a dissertation (a long piece of writing on a specific subject - longer than a Master's thesis).
 Students usually spend three or more years working on a Doctoral Degree.